JorelAli/AllAssets/Plugin - AllInOne/builds/builds.md

 Builds
 ======
 This is the builds folder, where you are able to download the latest builds of AIO.
-In order to download a build of AIO, right click the AllInOne.jar file and click 'save as'.
+In order to download a build of AIO, right click the AllInOne.jar file and click 'Save link as'.
 That's pretty much it xD There will always be only 1 file in here (since it's still in dev stage) and yeah. pretty much.
 Just look for those commits to see if a new AllInOne.jar file has been uploaded since it is likely to have some patched bugs

 Disclaimer (or whatever you call it)